n8n-io/n8n-docs/docs/courses/level-one/chapter-5/chapter-5.5.md

 Notice the format in which we return the results of the calculation:
 `return [{json:{totalBooked, bookedSum}}]`

-!!! warning " Data structure error"
+!!! warning "Data structure error"
     If you don’t use the correct data structure, you will get an error message: `Error: Always an Array of items has to be returned!`